Post Award Changes to Sponsored Programs - Rebudgeting, Prior Approvals and University Expanded Authority Approval

 Policy Statement and Purpose

-Sponsor rebudgeting and prior approvals policies vary, and it is the principal investigator’s (PI) responsibility to review and take appropriate actions to comply with the terms and conditions of their sponsored award.
+Sponsors have varying policies on rebudgeting and prior approvals, and it is the principal investigator’s (PI) responsibility to review and take appropriate actions to comply with the terms and conditions of their sponsored award.

 Post Award Changes Requiring Both University and Sponsor Prior Approval: